Key features

 # Automatic framework detection

 When you link a repository for a project, Netlify tries to detect the framework your project is using.
-Many SvelteKit projects use @sveltejs/adapter-netlify
+For SvelteKit projects, Netlify automatically suggests a build command and output directory of vite build

 and build